 - The technology used is not 100% safe yet.
 It is only in the experimental stages at this point.

-- This technology is so new, it is unknown whether genetically modifying the babies will effect on the gene pool.
+- This technology is so new, it is unknown whether genetically modifying the babies will affect the gene pool.
 This may cause difficulties later on throughout the baby’s family tree.

 - A baby cannot consent to have it’s body altered; therefore some do not believe it’s right as parents do not “own” their children.